-The Historic Appomattox Railroad Festival, held the second full weekend in October, is a family-friendly festival that commemorates the Norfolk & Western Railroad’s donation of the Appomattox Depot to the Town of Appomattox.
+The Historic Appomattox Railroad Festival, held the second full weekend in October, is a family-friendly festival commemorating the Norfolk & Western Railroad’s donation of the Appomattox Depot to the Town of Appomattox.

-The Clover Hill Village Wine Festival and the Appomattox Oyster and Seafood Festival offer food, local wines, craft beer, and live music.
-The Appomattox Vintage and Artisan Spring Market showcases the works of local artisans, and Appomattox Friday Cheerz is held throughout the spring and summer.
+The Clover Hill Village Wine Festival and the Appomattox Oyster and Seafood Festival offer local food, wines, craft beer, and live music.

-Each year, the Appomattox Court House National Historical Park and the American Civil War Museum offer visitors the opportunity to observe the end of the Civil War anniversary with programs and demonstrations.
+The Appomattox Court House National Historical Park and the American Civil War Museum each year offer visitors the opportunity to observe demonstrations and participate in other programs to commemorate the end of the Civil War.

 Quality of Life

-Cost of living is affordable, and public and private schools provide innovative educational opportunities.
+Appomattox enjoys a relatively low cost of living, and public and private schools that provide innovative educational opportunities.

-Industry flourishes in the county with companies such as Tritech Solutions and Virginia Metal Fab, which offer the local, skilled workforce opportunities to work in a high-production environment.
+Industry flourishes in the county with companies such as Tritech Solutions and Virginia Metal Fab, which offer the local, skilled workforce opportunities to shine in a high-production environment.